chunhho/CS499-Cloud/Assignment_4/README.md

 # Reddit Elastic Search

 	A simple elasticsearch to store and display subreddit threads.
-	It takes threads from new, controversial, rising, and hot; and store the following information: thread's ID, author, title, number of comments, subreddit category, and score.
-	These information are used for display in the main dashboard of Kibana.
+	It takes threads from new, controversial, rising, and hot; and store the following information: thread's ID, author, title, number of comments, subreddit category, and score These information are used for display in the main dashboard of Kibana.

 ## Currently, there are 3 Visuals: